NY Estate Tax Return

 The estate tax principals relating to valuation of assets in an estate can have an important role in preparing a person's estate planning and strategy.
 As can be seen estate and income taxes are closely related and effective planning and estate administration may have a financial benefit to the beneficiaries of a decedent's assets.
 An estate tax return lawyer in New York can help you protect your assets.

 Regardless of the size of an estate, most adults — young and old — and their families benefit greatly from having a well-prepared estate plan consisting of documents such as a: Last Will, Health Care Proxy, Power of Attorney and Living Will.
 I have many years of experience working with and advising clients in the creation and implementation of plans that effectively express the clients’ personal desires regarding the disposition and protection of assets while providing potential tax advantages and security for family and beneficiaries.

-If you're interested in learning how to minimize your estate tax, please come in to my office for a free consultation and meet with me to discuss your options.
+If you're interested in learning how to minimize your estate tax, please come in to my office for a free consultation with a New York estate tax return lawyer and meet with me to discuss your options.
 To contact my office located in Manhattan call (212) 355-2575.